poridhiEng/poridhi-labs/Poridhi Labs/Kubernetes Tasks/Autoscaling with Keda in Kubernetes/README.md

 CMD ["./main"]
 ```

-## Building and pushing the Docker Image
+### Build and Push the Docker Image

+Now build the docker image and push it to your dockerhub repository.

 ```sh
 docker build -t <DOCKERHUB_USERNAME>/<IMAGE_NAME>:<VERSION> .
 docker push <DOCKERHUB_USERNAME>/<IMAGE_NAME>:<VERSION>
 ```

+> NOTE: Make sure to update the <> values

 ![alt text](image.png)

-##  kubernetes/deployment.yaml
+##  Deploying on Kubernetes

+Now to deploy this application into kubernetes, we have to write Kubernetes manifests file.

+### Kubernetes Manifests Files

+**1. deployment.yaml**

 ```yaml
 apiVersion: apps/v1